Quible-Network/quible-node/docs.quible.network/docs/about/WHY_QUIBLE.md

 - Quible streamlines the authentication process and gives you batteries-included state-of-the-art tooling for this problem space.
 We have a solution for handshakes, identity management, certificate renewal and more.
 No more head-scratches.

 - Quible is ready-to-use infrastructure.
 Now you don’t need to worry about scaling your auth server, configuring your services with signing keys or even building an auth server to begin with!
-Unlike issuing JWTs in-house, here is no incentive to increase your token lifespans.
+Unlike issuing JWTs in-house, there is no incentive to increase your token lifespans.
 In fact, they can be as short as you want them to be!

 - Quible is decentralized and eliminates the problem of having a single-point-of-failure in your auth infrastructure.